AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 For example:

-Create the repository interface in the domain
+Create the repository interface in the domain:

 ```csharp
 namespace App.Domain.PurchaseOrders